z1938435/pwills/_pages/aboutme.md

 strong professional communication and public speaking skills.

-Data analytics is what initially brought me to my major, guided by my love for sports statistics.
+Data analytics is what initially brought me to my major, guided by my love and sports statistics.
 Visualizing data using Tableau and writing complex queries in SQL have been my favorite areas of study thus far.
 I hope to find employment as a data, business, or financial analyst where I can use my skills to be a valuable asset for a company.

 I currently live in Downers Grove, Illinois with my family and two lovely dogs.
-I spend most of my time watching sports, and when there are none to watch I am on [baseball-reference](baseball-reference.com) or [fangraphs](fangraphs.com) digging into data.
+I spend most of my time watching sports.
+Go Cubs!
+When there are none to watch I am on [baseball-reference](baseball-reference.com) or [fangraphs](fangraphs.com) digging into data.